xvonabur/minimongo-cache/README.md

 // minimongo-cache is built in a modular style, so there are varying levels
 // of reactivity supported.
 For example, you can just use it as a synchronous
 // cache, as shown above.
 It will also emit `change` events -- they will be
-// batched and deduped within a single event tick.
+// batched and deduped within a single event tick, so mutations within a single
+// event tick are effectively atomic to all observers.

 cache.on('change', function(changeRecords) {
   for (collectionName in changeRecords) {